Pet Care Blog

 Mongrel dog overheating outdoors

 As the summer months continue to bring warm weather, it’s vital that we keep our pets safe in the heat.
-Their body temperature is much higher than ours, at about 100.5 to 102.5-degrees Fahrenheit, which makes them more susceptible to heat stroke.
+Their body temperature is much higher than ours, at about 100.5 to 102.5 degrees Fahrenheit, which makes them more susceptible to heat stroke and other heat-related illnesses

 This post will explain how hot is too hot for dogs to withstand safely, as well as certain risk factors that can intensify health complications in our canine friends.
 Be sure to read through to the end to learn the best heat stroke prevention methods and essential summer safety tips for pets.